FrejaXu/FrejaXu.github.io/_pages/about.md

 ======
 Stay tuned!😀

+- June 2024, Excited to share my new co-first author paper ["The differential impact of face distractors on visual working memory across encoding and delay stages"](https://link.springer.com/article/10.3758/s13414-024-02895-6) just published on Attention, Perception, & Psychophysics! 📄 Through a series of behavioral experiments, we found that visual working memory (VWM) for faces is significantly disrupted by distractions during the delay stage, but not during encoding.
+This extends the processing mechanisms previously established for resisting distractions in VWM using simple stimuli to more complex real-world stimuli.
+- May 2024, 👩‍🏫 Served as the Teaching Assistant for Professor Feng Vankee Lin’s doctoral course, “Personalization Intervention and Aging-Related Mental Health” (3 ECTS) and gained lots of valuable inspiration and insights!
 - Mar 2024 Our abstract titled “Unmasking induced and posed emotions through EEG analysis” has been accepted to present at Social & Affective Neuroscience Society (SANS) 2024 in Toronto, Canada
 - Feb 2024 our new review paper ["Explorng Contactless Techniques in Multimodal Emotion Recognition: Insights into Diverse Applications, Challenges, Solutions, and Prospects"](https://link.springer.com/article/10.1007/s00530-024-01302-2?utm_source=rct_congratemailt&utm_medium=email&utm_campaign=oa_20240406&utm_content=10.1007/s00530-024-01302-2) has been accepted for publication in Multimedia Systems
 - Dec 2023 Great honor to be awarded the [Postdoc Pool grant](https://skr.fi/ajankohtaista/saatioiden-post-doc-poolin-syyshaun-tulokset-32-tohtoria-sai-rahoituksen) supported by the Finnish Cultural Foundation 🧡